OSU-BMBL/ssread/static/docs/faq.md

 # Why do you choose PCA instead of CCA or LSI for reduction in the identification of disease dataset cell types?

-In the identification of disease cell types, we used Seurat's _FindTransferAnchors_ and _TransferData_ function to transfer cell types from the control atlas to disease datasets, which project PCA structure from the reference (control atlas) onto the query (disease dataset).
+In the identification of disease cell types, we used Seurat's _FindTransferAnchors_ and _TransferData_ function to transfer cell types from the control atlas to disease datasets, which project PCA structure from the query (disease dataset) onto the reference (control atlas).
 PCA is [recommended](https://rdrr.io/cran/Seurat/man/FindTransferAnchors.html) when reference and query datasets are from scRNA-seq.
 CCA is [considered](https://satijalab.org/seurat/v3.1/atacseq_integration_vignette.html) better captures the shared feature correlation structure across single-cell modalities.
 LSI is [considered](https://satijalab.org/seurat/v3.1/atacseq_integration_vignette.html) better captures the 'internal' structure of ATAC-seq data in the case of scRNA-seq to scATAC-seq transfer.

 # What is the scREAD overall pipeline?